Victoria, British Columbia: Early European exploration (1770–1871)

 The Spanish and British took up the exploration of the northwest coast, beginning with the visits of Juan Pérez in 1774, and of James Cook in 1778.
 Although the Victoria area of the Strait of Juan de Fuca was not explored until 1790, Spanish sailors visited Esquimalt Harbour (just west of Victoria proper) in 1790, 1791, and 1792.

 In 1841, James Douglas was charged with the duty of setting up a trading post on the southern tip of Vancouver Island.
 Upon the recommendation by George Simpson a new more northerly post should be built in case Fort Vancouver fell into American hands (see Oregon boundary dispute).
 Douglas founded Fort Victoria on the site of present-day Victoria in anticipation of the outcome of the Oregon Treaty in 1846, extending the British North America/United States border along the 49th parallel from the Rockies to the Strait of Georgia.

 View of Victoria from James Bay in 1862.
 The city was incorporated that year as a result of the Fraser Canyon Gold Rush.

 In 1843, a Hudson's Bay Company trading post was erected on a site originally called Camosack meaning "rush of water".
-Known briefly as "Fort Albert", the settlement was renamed Fort Victoria in November 1843, in honour of Queen Victoria.
+Known briefly as "Fort Albert", the settlement was renamed "Fort Victoria" in November 1843, in honour of Queen Victoria.
 The Songhees established a village across the harbour from the fort.
 The Songhees' village was later moved north of Esquimalt in 1911.The crown colony was established in 1849.
-Between 1850–1854, a series of treaty agreements known as the Douglas Treaties were made with indigenous communities to purchase certain plots of land in exchange for goods.
+Between 1850 and 1854, a series of treaty agreements known as the Douglas Treaties were made with indigenous communities to purchase certain plots of land in exchange for goods.
 These agreements contributed to a town being laid out on the site and made the capital of the colony, though controversy has followed about the ethical negotiation and upholding of rights by the colonial government.
 The superintendent of the fort, Chief Factor James Douglas, was made the second governor of the Vancouver Island Colony (Richard Blanshard was first governor, Arthur Edward Kennedy was third and last governor), and would be the leading figure in the early development of the city until his retirement in 1864.